loomnetwork/loom-sdk-documentation/docs/en/deposit-and-withdraw-trx.md

 Loom Network’s Basechain is integrated with TRON, which means TRON developers can directly interact with all dapps built on Basechain.

-This guide walks you through the basics of building a simple web app that lets users deposit and withdraw TRX between Shasta and Loom Testnet.
+This guide walks you through the basics of building a simple web app that lets users deposit and withdraw TRX between Shasta and Extdev Testnet.

 ## Getting Started